TimKrause2/funny-text/README.md

 # funny-text

+## Introduction
 A recursive and random text substitution program.
 With the appropriate intput file the resulting text can be funny.
 Especially when rendered with a text-to-speech application.

 Also demonstrates the use of flex and bison to create the lexical analyzer and parser.
+Both of them are re-entrant which made handling include files trivial.

+## Grammar
 For an example of the grammar see one of the .rtxt files.
 The grammer consists of strings, substitution lists and includes.

 Strings are delimited with '<' and '>', for example: